 Thou shall pick up after yourselves: Yes, all of it.
 Leave your parking spot as you found it.
 Teardown and cleanup has enough to worry about without having to deal with the 12 empties you and your party left in the bushes.

-Thou shall not complain about admission fees: As a show volunteer that has stood at plenty of show entrances and collected exhibitor fees, I really can’t even pretend to care that you think the $12 fee to show your car it too expensive while you sit in your $50,000 weekend toy complaining to me about it.
+Thou shall not complain about admission fees: As a show volunteer that has stood at plenty of show entrances and collected exhibitor fees, I really can’t even pretend to care that you think the $12 fee to show your car is too expensive while you sit in your $50,000 weekend toy complaining to me about it.
 Car shows have expenses to pay.
 Believe me; your entrance fee is not lining the pockets of the people putting on the show.

 Thou shall treat event volunteers with respect: If I could present anyone with a “Car Show Jackass of the Season” award, it would have to be the guy who threw- literally threw- a very nice award plaque onto a table in front of two volunteers during an awards ceremony at a show I attended last year.
 He then threw a profanity riddled temper-tantrum in front of hundreds of people directed at the two women standing at the table handing out awards, storming off before anyone could respond.
 The problem?
-Through a mis-communication, his “Best in Class” plaque had accidentally been given to someone else.
+Through a miscommunication, his “Best in Class” plaque had accidentally been given to someone else.
 He had received an “Honors in Class” plaque instead, and he’d actually won “Best in Class”.
 I’ve chased a few trophies too, and if I take first place, I’d like the award to reflect that.
 Having said that, this guy’s behavior was totally out of line.

 Thou shall gracefully accept the results if your vehicle is judged: You win some, you lose some.
 I’ve been there too.
 I once showed an antique motorcycle at a judged show that was original and unrestored, with very nice patina, but not perfect by any means.
 About 50 feet away another gentleman was showing the same model that had been meticulously restored to near perfection.
-For whatever reason, the judges awarded my bike one of the three trophies’ in a class of about 25 bikes, and he didn’t get one.
+For whatever reason, the judges awarded my bike one of the three trophies in a class of about 25 bikes, and he didn’t get one.
 It happens.
 There is sometimes no rhyme or reason to it.
 To the other exhibitors’ credit, he was a total gentleman about it, one of the nicest people I’ve ever met.
 We had been talking about motorcycles all day, and he came over and shook my hand and couldn’t have been more gracious.
 Sadly, it doesn’t always work that way.
-As an occasional show judge myself, I’ve had to defend my calls on a couple occasions.
+As an occasional show judge myself, I’ve had to defend my calls on a couple of occasions.
 Whether you win (which is highly unlikely) or lose an argument with a show judge, there are rarely any real winners when disputing the results of a judged show.
 Be gracious in victory, and in defeat.

 See you at the shows!